aramis-lab/clinicadl/docs/Train/Introduction.md

 - **Architecture management**
     - `--architecture` (str) is the name of the architecture used.
 Default depends on the task.
-    It must correspond to a class that inherits from `nn.Module` imported in `tools/deep_learning/models/__init__.py`.
+    It must correspond to a class that inherits from `nn.Module` imported in `clinicadl/utils/network/__init__.py`.
     To implement custom models please refer to [this section](../Contribute/Custom.md#custom-architecture).
     - `--multi` (bool) is a flag to ask for a [multi-network framework](./Details.md#multi-cohort).
     Default trains only one network on all images.
     - `--dropout` (float) is the rate of dropout applied in dropout layers.
 Default: `0`.

-!!! warning "architecture limitations"
+!!! warning "Architecture limitations"
     Depending on the task, the output size needed to learn the task may vary:

         - for `classification` the network must output a vector of length equals to the number of classes,
         - for `regression` the network has only one output node,
         - for `reconstruction` the network outputs an image of the same size as the input.
     If you want to use custom architecture, be sure to respect the output size needed for the learnt task.

 - **Tensor extraction**
-    - `--use_extracted_features` (bool) is an option to extract tensor on the fly during training if you can't save them in your CAPS directory.
-In this case the argument `PREPROCESSING_JSON` contain the wanted parameters for extraction.
+    - `--use_extracted_features` (bool) is an option to extract tensors on the fly during training if you cannot save them in your CAPS directory.
+In this case the argument `PREPROCESSING_JSON` contains the wanted parameters for extraction.
 - **Computational resources**
     - `--gpu/--no-gpu` (bool) Use GPU acceleration.
 Default behavior is to try to use a GPU and to raise an error if it is not found.
 Please specify `--no-gpu` to use CPU instead.
     - `--nproc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.